carlsmith/coffeeshop/docs/book/builtins.md

 - `clone` Creates a chit populated from a GitHub Gist.
 - `publish` Publishes a chit as a Gist on GitHub.
 - `push` Updates a published Gist from a chit.

+There's also a `load` function that takes one required argument, a URL string, and loads the remote resource and returns it.
+You can pass a callback as the second argument, and `load` will operate asynchronously instead, returning `undefined` immediately.

 ## Shell Components